rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 The error says we `cannot declare a new module at this location` and is pointing to the `mod server;` line in `src/network.rs`.
-So `src/network.rs` is different than `src/lib.rs` somehow; let's keep reading to understand why.
+So `src/network.rs` is different than `src/lib.rs` somehow; let’s keep reading to understand why.

-The note in the middle of Listing 7-4 is actually pretty helpful, as it points out something we haven't yet talked about doing:
+The note in the middle of Listing 7-4 is actually pretty helpful, as it points out something we haven’t yet talked about doing:

 > note: maybe move this module `network` to its own directory via `network/mod.rs`